wiredhikari/prefix_on_riscv/docs/final_report.md

 ### Bootstrap and use a Gentoo Prefix system on RISC-V architecture.

 Firstly, we created a RISC-V Profile for Gentoo Prefix, made necessary changes in bootstrap-prefix.sh script which allowed Stage-1 to continue.
-After having a new profile for RISC-V, the latest python and portage was installed in \${EPREFIX}/tmp and then Stage-2 emerged build utilities and coretools from the base RISC-V profile.
+After having a new profile for RISC-V, the latest python and portage was installed in {EPREFIX}/tmp and then Stage-2 emerged build utilities and coretools from the base RISC-V profile.
 After getting Stage-2 to work, GCC installed by Portage to install a Gentoo base system in ${EPREFIX}.
 Then portage rebuild all installed packages with custom optimizations and features.
 Worked on fixing all the bugs that I got during the three stages.
 There were several environments we tested Gentoo Prefix for RISC-V, and see if any specific environment caused issue.

 ### Test and keyword necessary packages in Gentoo for RISC-V.
 Tested 150+ packages during the process for RISC-V and Prefix.
 We tested it with FEATURES="test" and all the USE flags enabled, for those packages which restrictes testing, tried testing them manually.
 The pull requests made are [here](#test-and-keyword).

 ### Documentation on “Porting Prefix to new Architectures”.
 The thorough documentation of all work done has been uploaded has been uploaded in the form of weekly reports on [gentoo-soc](https://archives.gentoo.org/gentoo-soc/) mailing list.
 Compile contents in the weekly reports written and document “Porting Prefix to new Architectures”, which might help the developers to Port Prefix to new Architecture in future.
+##ellaborate docs

 ## Contributions